Facts on American Teens' Sexual and Reproductive Health

 •In 2006–2010, some 96% of sexually experienced female teens had used a condom at least once, 57% had ever used withdrawal and 56% had used the pill.
 Smaller proportions had used other methods.

-•In 2006–2010, some 86% of female teens and 93% of male teens reported using contraceptives at last sex.
+•In 2006–2010, 86% of female teens and 93% of male teens reported using contraceptives at last sex.
 These proportions represent a marked improvement since 1995, when only 71% of female teens and 82% of male teens had reported using a method at last sex.
-However, the proportions were unchanged between 2002 and 2006–2010.
+However, the proportions were generally unchanged between 2002 and 2006–2010.

-ACCESS TO CONTRACEPTIVE SERVICES
+ACCESS TO AND USE OF CONTRACEPTIVE SERVICES

 •No state explicitly requires parental consent or notification for contraceptive services.
 However, two states (Texas and Utah) require parental consent for contraceptive services paid for with state funds.

 •Twenty-one states and the District of Columbia explicitly allow minors to obtain contraceptive services without a parent’s involvement.
 Another 25 states have affirmed that right for certain classes of minors, while four states have no law.
 In the absence of a specific law, courts have determined that minors’ privacy rights include the right to obtain contraceptive services.

 •Among sexually active teen females, 66% received contraceptive services in the last year; about one-third received this care from publicly funded clinics, the rest from private health care providers.

 •Nearly two million women younger than 20 were served by publicly supported family planning centers in 2006; these teens represented one-quarter of the centers’ contraceptive clients.

 •Although 15–24-year-olds represent only one-quarter of the sexually active population, they account for nearly half (9.1 million) of the 18.9 million new cases of STIs each year.